-Nuclear Maintenance Adder - The dollars per unit of fuel (or heat) as derived from FERC Accounts 530 and 531 for nuclear steam units minus labor.
-Market Sellers that use FERC accounts must remove labor expenses from the accounts as those costs are typically recovered in the capacity market.
-Alternatively a Market Seller can use the latest EIA published new build VOM value for Nuclear units
+Nuclear Maintenance Adder - The dollars per unit of fuel (or heat) as derived from FERC Accounts 530 and 531 for nuclear steam units.
+Market Sellers that use FERC Accounts must remove straight time labor when calculating the Maintenance Adder.

 3.6.1 Configuration Addition Maintenance Adder